 - The Act encourages states to develop and operate their own job safety and health programs.
 OSHA approves and monitors these state plans, which operate under the authority of state law.
 States with OSHA-approved State Plans must set standards and recordkeeping requirements that are at least as effective as the equivalent federal standard.
 See State Plan States.

 - The OSH Act grants employees several important rights.
 Among these are the right to file a complaint with OSHA about safety and health conditions in their workplaces and, to the extent permitted by law, have their identities kept confidential from employers; contest the amount of time OSHA allows for correcting violations of standards; and participate in OSHA workplace inspections.
-See Rights and Responsibilities Under OSHA.
+See Rights and Responsibilities Under OSH Act.

 - The OSH Act requires that employers keep basic records necessary or appropriate for the enforcement of the Act.
 This includes keeping specific records pertaining to employee injuries and illnesses and employee exposure to toxic substances and harmful physical agents.
-OSHA has relied upon this authority to promulgate regulations covering employee illness and injury recordkeeping obligations, as well as to create separate regulations governing maintenance of and access to employee exposure records. +29 C.F.R. § 1910.1020.
+OSHA has relied upon this authority to promulgate regulations covering employee illness and injury recordkeeping obligations, as well as to create separate regulations governing maintenance of and access to employee exposure records.
 See Recordkeeping Requirements.

 - Every establishment covered by the OSH Act is subject to inspection by OSHA compliance safety and health officers (CSHOs).
-These occupational safety and health professionals possess the knowledge and experience required to conduct workplace inspections, they have been thoroughly trained in recognizing safety and health hazards and in enforcing OSHA's standards.
-In states with their own OSHA-approved state plan, pursuant to state law, state officials conduct inspections, issue citations for violations and propose penalties in a manner that is at least as effective as the federal program.
+These occupational safety and health professionals possess the knowledge and experience required to conduct workplace inspections.
+They have been thoroughly trained in recognizing safety and health hazards and in enforcing OSHA's standards.
+In states with their own OSHA-approved State Plan, pursuant to state law, state officials conduct inspections, issue citations for violations and propose penalties in a manner that is at least as effective as the federal program.
 See OSHA Inspections.